Here’s the short answer: It is possible to have a copywriting side hustle…but not the way most people treat side hustles.

 What is a side hustle?
 Well, it’s basically a small business that you run in your free time to help you bring in extra cash.
+Some people may also refer to side hustles as “side job” or “side gig.”
+It’s typically work that you can do outside of 9-to-5 hours.

 Some people opt to start side businesses in things that they’re interested in, but they’re not necessarily “pros” at.
-And that’s perfectly fine when it comes to dog walking, kids party planning or house cleaning—people can provide a relatively high level of service at each of those without being full-on professionals.
+And that’s perfectly fine when it comes to dog walking, kids’ party planning, or house cleaning—people can provide a relatively high level of service at each of those without being full-on professionals.

 But other types of side hustles require more skill and experience and copywriting falls into that category.